 In fact, if you were to use a test meter to measure the Ohms (impedance) of the voice coil on a speaker, you’d find a reading of about 3.2-3.6 ohms or so for a 4 ohm speaker and 6 ohms or higher for an 8 ohm speaker.

 Image showing how to measure speaker impedance with an Ohm meter.
-This measures only the direct current (DC) resistance of the wire in the voice coil, not the total impedance of it with music playing due to inductance. however, it will be very close in most cases and you can tell the speaker Ohm category (4 ohms, 8 ohms, etc).
+This measures only the direct current (DC) resistance of the wire in the voice coil, not the total impedance of it with music playing due to inductance. however, it will be very close in most cases and you can tell the standard speaker Ohm rating (4 ohms, 8 ohms, etc).

 Where did 4 ohm and 8 ohm speakers come from?

 4 ohm speakers (and sometimes 2 ohm) are most commonly used for car stereo systems.
 The practice began long ago when radios and speakers were first installed from the factory when cars were built.

 8 ohms is most commonly used for home stereo system speakers.
 Home stereos are powered by a higher voltage source (110V like in the USA) so they’re easier to design and can power higher impedance (8 ohm) speakers easily.
 In both cases these Ohm ratings became common for home and car speakers.